 The outer cover is made of 100% cotton, with a 300 thread count.
-They also have piping all around to make them durable, and keep the down in, where it belongs.
+They also have piping all around to make them durable and to keep the down inside the pillow, where it belongs.

-If you’ve ever had a down pillow leak, it’s almost always from a poorly constructed pillows.
-Sewn seems of a pillow tend to break after a certain amount of washings, whereas piped seems do not.
+If you’ve ever had a down pillow leak, it’s almost always from poorly constructed pillows.
+Sewn seams of a pillow tend to break after a certain amount of washing, whereas piped seams do not.

 As far as allergies are concerned, the down used in these pillows has been sanitized.
 The sanitizing process alleviates 90% of allergy issues.

 Some final thoughts